snercessian/tensorflow-examples/README.md

 # tensorflow-examples
-The goal of this repository is to provide a set of simple-to-understand examples of different deep learning architectures implemented using TensorFlow.
+The goal of this repository is to provide a set of simple-to-understand examples of different deep learning architectures implemented in TensorFlow.
 Each Python script in the repository is a fully self-contained example applied to the MNIST dataset.

 The repository includes:
 1. Convolutional neural network (CNN): [code](cnn.py)